Native administration: Early basis and British rule

 Native administration stretches at least back to the Funj Sultanate, and was continued during Ottoman-Egyptian rule.
 The system was ended by the Mahdist State in 1885, under which Tribal leaders became ordinary citizens.
 The system was restored under Anglo-Egyptian Sudan, becoming a facet of British indirect rule.
 Following the conquest of Darfur from Ali Dinar in 1916, the British maintained the area's existing administrative structure.

 Early British administrators faced the challenge of building a new administrative structure following the collapse of Mahdist administration.
 The initial administration was very direct, with district commissioners reporting to provincial governors, who in turn reported to the central administration.
 Political unrest following the First World War led to the Milner Commission, which recommended administering through local institutions "as far as possible".
-British policy shifted to reflect this, establishing tribal chiefs under the district commissioners.
+British policy shifted to reflect on this, establishing tribal chiefs under the district commissioners.
 Influential British administrators such as Lord Lugard, Lord Hailey, and Sir Donald Cameron were proponents of indirect rule through native administration, which was seen as effective and cheap.
 Inspiration was sought from other areas, such as Northern Nigeria and the Raj of Sarawak.
 The system was opposed by some Sudanese, who viewed the system as establishing local puppet institutions that might forestall national political movements.

-The native administration system was established throughout Sudan, although it was stronger in rural areas than urban ones.
+The native administration system was established throughout Sudan, although it was stronger in rural areas than urban areas.
 The administrative functions of native leaders came with formal executive and judicial powers, and some control over local resources.
 Statutory powers varied by tribe.
 A system of native courts accompanied this, allowing minor judicial cases to be handled through customary law.
 The court system was developed over time, before being finalised in the Native Courts Ordinance of 1932.
 In 1937, Local Government Ordinances were put in place, which encouraged the delegation of powers from governors to local representative governments.
 Tribal chiefs were often part of municipal and town councils, and such councils gained increasing formal power, albeit under the continuing supervision of a smaller number of district commissioners.

 A new survey by the British government took place in 1948, and in 1949 advised the British government to further reform local government in Sudan broadly along the lines of local government in Britain, enhancing local autonomy and reducing or eliminating district commissioners.
 The existence of tribal chiefs complicated this potential system, and so it was advised that tribal authority be split from local authorities.
 A new system was put in place through the Local Government Act of 1951, under which the separate native administration fell under the authority of local government councils.
 In some cases these newly formed councils had effective control, while in others powerful native leaders maintained de facto control.